Dj2k22/Dj2k22/README.md

 - 👋 Hi, I’m @Dj2k22
-- 👀 I’m interested in chess, coding, basketball, trading.
+- 👀 I’m interested in chess, coding, basketball, trading
 - 🌱 I’m currently learning vanilla JS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m open and available to collaborate on projects
 - 📫 You can contact me at sdijaun@gmail.com

 <!---